 I initially thought I was a Deep Winter, which is exactly why I dove deep and created this guide to the best Deep Winter makeup, which I hand-curated myself.

 (In the process, I learned that I'm actually a Deep Autumn, which is similar, but favors warmer rather than cooler tones.
 If you're also debating between the two, I think the key is whether you can wear warm oranges, like rust and pumpkin.
 I also did my makeup twice -- once as a Deep Winter and once as a Deep Autumn, and that also helped me clarify my Color Season.)

-Guide to Deep Winter Color Palette
+Quick Guide to Deep Winter Color Palette

 Deep Winter Color Palette

 Color selection tips: If you get confused when you are shopping for clothing, jewelry or makeup, I learned that it helps to start by asking myself, "Is this cool or warm?"
 If warm, it's a no. If cool, then ask yourself, "Is this shade intense/highly saturated?"
 If yes, it's probably a Deep Winter shade.
 You can also try to remember that, generally, jewel tones, berry tones, and red wine tones generally work best.

 The easiest way to remember the best makeup shades for Deep Winter is to think of food: berries, wine, espresso.
 A lot of makeup shades already have food in the name, so when you see names like "deep berry" or "sangria red," you are generally looking at the right shades.